Joeyonng/Joeyonng-notes/Knowledge/Learning Theory/7_Rademacher_Complexity.md

 ### Results for risks

-Given a hypothesis class $\mathcal{H}$, a corresponding 0-1 loss class can be defined as
+Given a hypothesis class $\mathcal{H}$, a corresponding loss class with the 0-1 loss can be defined as

 $$
 \mathcal{L} = \{ l_{h} \mid l_{h} (z) = L (h (\mathbf{x}), y), h \in \mathcal{H}, z \sim \mathcal{Z} \}